DevanshMaheshwari23/KrishiSathi/assets/policy.md

 We may disclose your information if required to do so by law, court order, or other legal processes, or if we believe such disclosure is necessary to protect our rights, users' safety, or to comply with applicable laws and regulations.

 #### Children's Privacy:
-Agrigenie is not intended for use by individuals under the age of 13.
+Krishi Sathi is not intended for use by individuals under the age of 13.
 We do not knowingly collect personal information from children.
-If we become aware that we have inadvertently collected personal information from a child, we will promptly delete it from our records.
+If we become aware that we have inadvertently collected personal information from a child, we will take steps to delete it promptly.

 #### Changes to the Privacy Policy:
 We may update this Privacy Policy from time to time.
 The revised policy will be posted on our website or within the app, and the date of the last update will be indicated.
 We encourage you to review the Privacy Policy periodically for any changes.

 #### Contact Us:
-If you have any questions, concerns, or requests regarding this Privacy Policy or the privacy practices of Agrigenie, please contact us at help.agrigenie@gmail.com
+If you have any questions, concerns, or requests regarding this Privacy Policy or the privacy practices of Krishi Sathi, please contact us at help.krishisathi@gmail.com

-By using Agrigenie, you acknowledge that you have read, understood, and agree to this Privacy Policy.
+By using Krishi Sathi, you acknowledge that you have read, understood, and agree to this Privacy Policy.